Scaling your business is all about adopting new habits, upgrading processes and paying attention to – and believing in — your own success.

 If you can learn the value of under-scheduling your time, you’ll soon find you actually HAVE time for the things YOU want to do.

 If your company is just you, it will stay small and be limited by your limitations and tunnel-vision.
-Creating a dream team of others with expertise you can lever adds value to your business: But do take the time to check references, interview, try out and build a strong working relationship with the right people.
-There are millions of contractors out there, but there are only a few who are going to “click” with your business and help you grow it in an enjoyable way.
+Creating a dream team of others with expertise you can lever adds value to your business.
+Take the time to check references, interview, try out and build a strong working relationship with the right people.
+There are millions of contractors out there, but there are only a few who are going to “click” with your business and help you in scaling your business in an enjoyable way.

 Remember, your business is as good as your team.

 No, this doesn’t mean you have to be at their beck and call, but do set in place top-level customer care, to go along with your upscaled business and clientele.
-Top-level clients expect instant service for the VIP prices they pay, so before you do anything else, arrange for clear communication on how they can get help and who they can get it from.
+Top-level clients expect instant service for the VIP prices they pay, so before you do anything else, arrange for clear communication on how they can get help.

 Set up a reliable Help Desk with Live Chat.
 Assign an experienced Customer Care VA specifically to serve as your client care liaison.
 Provide clear FAQs, tutorial videos, guides and instructions.
 Above all, let them know how, when and where you will personally be available for their questions.

-Using the information that you glean via split-testing will soon alert you to keywords that seem to bring the highest engagement and/or conversions.
+Test and do your research on keywords that seem to bring the highest engagement and/or conversions.
 Make a lot of these.
-Share them with your copywriter(s).
 Be aware of them and use them in your content, whenever there is a natural opportunity to do so.

-Let go of the details: Especially if you have always been someone who is very hands-on (and even more so if, up till now, you have attempted to do everything yourself).
+Let go of the details: Especially if you have always been someone who is very hands-on.
+Even more so if, up till now, you have attempted to do everything yourself.
 Step back, and concentrate on the overview rather than on the details.
-Focus on what keeps moving your business forward: Not on what single task you can get absorbed in today.
+Focus on what keeps scaling your business.
+Not on what single task you can get absorbed in today.

 If your business grinds to a halt because you’re sick for a day, you’re thinking too small.
-Make sure that things can run just fine without you: That you have assigned people to take over if you’re not available; that they know what to do, and are capable of doing it.
+Make sure that things can run just fine without you: That you have assigned people to take over if you’re not available.
+Be sure they know what to do, and are capable of doing it.